Running Calorie Calculator

 The running calorie calculator estimates the number of calories burned while running any given distance.
 It takes into consideration a few factors which are important from the energy expense point of view:

-- Your fitness level (calculated from V02 max estimations)
+- Your fitness level (see the VO2 max runners calculator);

-- The grade of the running surface (inclination/declination)
+- The grade of the running surface (inclination/declination); and

 - Whether you are running on a treadmill or not.

-Fitness level is used for calculations because there is a known negative correlation between V02 max and energy cost of running.
-The relationship shows that with higher fitness level or V02 max, the number of calories needed to run a given distance is lower.
+Fitness level is used for calculations because there is a known negative correlation between V02 max and the energy cost of running.
+The relationship shows that with a higher fitness level or V02 max, the number of calories needed to run a given distance is lower.

-Surface gradient level - we burn more calories running uphill (higher inclination -> more calories burned) and we burn fewer calories running downhill (more declination -> less calories) - only up to -10% declination, because beyond this level, the effect is similar to the increasing inclination.
+Surface gradient level – we burn more calories running uphill (higher inclination means more calories burned), and we burn fewer calories running downhill (more declination means fewer calories).
+Only up to a -10% declination, though, because beyond this level, the effect is similar to the increasing inclination.

-On treadmill?
-Running on a treadmill costs you less energy, because a runner doesn't need to overcome air resistance.
+On the treadmill?
+Running on a treadmill costs you less energy because a runner doesn't need to overcome air resistance.

 Our running calorie calculator provides estimates for net calories burned.
-Net calories are the number of calories burned, excluding the number of calories that the organism needs to use for staying alive (food digestion, supporting the functions of vital organs, etc.).
+Net calories are the number of calories burned, excluding the number of calories our body needs to use to stay alive (food digestion, supporting the functions of vital organs, etc.).

 How many calories does running burn?

-People often choose running as means to lose weight, and it's hardly surprising.
-American Council on Exercise prepared jumping rope among other activities..
+People often choose running to lose weight, which is hardly surprising.
+The American Council on Exercise prepared.
 The rate of calorie burn can vary a lot depending on some variables.
-The most influential are your weight and the exertion level.
+The most influential are your weight and exertion level.
 Also, the surface grade matters (whether you are running uphill or downhill).
-Running is one of the highest calorie burners, together with
+Running is one of the highest calorie burners, together with jumping rope, among other activities.

 Many publications and running experts suggest that a person of average weight burns around 100 calories when running a mile.
 That value increases slightly if you weigh more or if you're running in a less efficient way.
 Both conditions result in more burned calories while covering the same distance.